We are here to help.

-We hope you understand that we prefer to keep returns to a minimum.
-We really do want you to choose the proper items the first time around.
+That said, we hope you understand that we prefer to keep returns to a minimum.
+The best way to do that is to ensure that you choose the proper items the first time around.
 It's why we make extensive efforts to provide as much real information as possible on this web site -- as well as over the phone and by email.
-It's all done to help you make an educated decision.
-And if you're having difficulty in getting the sound you want, or have questions about installing something, we're always here to help as fellow, experienced bassists.
+It's all done to help you to make an educated decision about what to buy.
+And if you're having difficulty in getting the sound you want, or have questions about installing something, we're always here to guide you, as fellow, experienced bassists.

 If the item you're returning is due to a packing mistake on our part (it happens occasionally, we are human, after all) then we clearly will be happy to work with you to correct the error and promptly get you the items you wanted.

 If the item is defective, obviously we will accept it back for replacement within the first 7 days of ownership (after that, items are subject to the manufacturer's warranty policy, and you can contact the manufacturer for assistance - let us know if you need us to provide contact information or a copy of your proof of purchase).

 Your Option, or Order Error on Your Part